Prelude and Chapter 1

 Kaileena sighed at her own intimate understanding of Human warfare.
 Guardian, her familiar spirit, had taught her much of Faerûnian history and culture, the better to adapt to it.
 And sadly, much of Faerûnian history was defined by conflict.

 She decided he must be lonely by now; it had been days since she had last consulted him.
 She decided to remedy that.
 Tonight, if possible.

 The caravan came to a grinding halt, the thick, heavily-furred horses snorting at the abruptness of it, and the lead teamster ended the song to exchange words with two of the six men just before a great oaken portcullis.
 Below, there was a deep pit filled with sharpened stakes.

 She tried not to look at them, lest she imagine all the times they had been put to use.

 After taking several minutes to review their paperwork, one of the guards yelled up at his cohorts along the battlements.

 There was a loud cracking sound, and the portcullis lowered to admit them.

-It may have looked a fortress on the outside, but inside the city was beautiful, rather than imposing.
-They entered onto a narrow side-street, which spilled out into an open pavilion rimmed with three-story buildings with shuttered windows of glass.
-A statue to Oghma, depicting a man hold a scroll in one hand and an astrolabe in another, towered along the right side of the pavilion.
-Dozens of brightly clad Humans gamboled among the small market stalls, many of them garbed in rich, bright colors, and many more buying and selling all manner of goods.
+It may have looked a fortress on the outside, but inside the city was beautiful rather than imposing.
+They entered onto a narrow side-street, which spilled out into an open pavilion rimmed with three-story buildings with shuttered windows.
+A statue to Oghma, depicting a man holding a scroll in one hand and an astrolabe in another, towered along the right side of the pavilion.
+Dozens of brightly-clad Humans gamboled among the market stalls sporting curtains and rugs with rich, bright fabrics, buying and selling all manner of goods.
 The smell of cinnamon, leather, and faint horse dung filled the air, which felt alive with energy.